islova/space-apps-2021/README.md

 The programming language used for this project was **Python**, in which **Flask** was utilized as a framework for the web application where all the information and data is visualized.

-In order to obtain the data corresponding to debris currently orbiting around Earth, **Celestrak** was used to obtain the TLE prameters, which are then passed as arguments to the **Skyfield API**, which obtains the coordinates and elevation corresponding to the satellite at a given time.
+In order to obtain the data corresponding to debris currently orbiting around Earth, **CelesTrak** was used to obtain the TLE prameters, which are then passed as arguments to the **Skyfield API**, which obtains the coordinates and elevation corresponding to the satellite at a given time.
 This information is displayed on the web application and is refreshed when said web application is manually refereshed by the user.

 The program also allows the user to check for future possible collisions between two debris.
 This is done by tracking the position of all debris a given time into the future (60 minutes by default) and then cheking if their coordinates and elevations are too close to each other.
 Though the generation of future positions take some time, they are stored inside a *.txt* file so that thee positions musn't be generated every time the program is launched.

 ## User Manual

 In order to run the program, the user must first install all *dependencies* required to run the application.
-To do this, access the project's directory through the command line (WindowsPowerShell for Windows) and type in the following command.
+To do this, access the project's directory through the command line (WindowsPower Shell for Windows) and type in the following command.

 ```bash
 pip install -r requirements.txt